 - Adaptable off-grid location siting for business and science parks to maximise returns on space

-We aim to build a prototype in 2018 and be ready to start trading in late 2018.
+- In the next year we aim to build a prototype and be ready to start trading.

-2018 will be spent finalising the technical designs, raising investment and building a full-sized prototype.
-We expect to start trading in late 2018.
+Next year will be spent finalising the technical designs, raising investment and building a full-sized prototype.
+We also expect to start trading.
 In the first 12 months of trading we expect to sell off-plan four PassivPods: one each for a classroom, an eco-lodge, an office and a private home.

-In year 2 with one pilot build complete in each key sector we expect increased sales to a minimum 14 units up to year 2.
-In year 3 we expect to sell 30 units, rising to 140 units by year 5.
+In year two with one pilot build complete in each key sector we expect increased sales to a minimum 14 units.
+In year three we expect to sell 30 units, rising to 140 units by year five.
 This aggregates a total gross revenue of £40M and total net profit of £9M for UK only.
 International sales are expected 5-10 times higher.